on this page

 - looked after by a friend, neighbour or family member.

-If you have exceptional circumstances and may need a longer break, you can speak to us about your situation by:
+If you have exceptional circumstances and may need a longer break, you can speak to us about your situation.

-If the person getting care goes into hospital and they’re under 16 years
+If the person getting care goes into hospital and they’re younger than 16 years

-We’ll keep paying you Carer Payment if the child getting care goes into hospital, as long as both the following apply.
+We’ll keep paying you Carer Payment if the child getting care goes into hospital.
+You will not have to use any respite days as long as both of the following apply.
 You:

 - plan to still provide care for them at home when they leave hospital.